By Kim Young Deok and Kim Young Shin

 “We will raise the level of renewable energy technology by placing related manufacturers and research institutes in the new renewable energy complex,” said the president.
 “The renewable energy project in Saemangeum is the touchstone of Korea’s new energy policies.”

-The government plans to place KRW 10 trillion private investment in Saemangeum area to establish a mega-scale solar and wind energy complex that will generate 4–gigawatt (GW), which is equivalent to the energy generated by four nuclear generators, by 2022.
+The government plans to place KRW 10 trillion private investment in Saemangeum area to establish a mega-scale solar and wind energy complex that will generate 4–gigawatt (GW), which is equivalent to the energy generated by four nuclear generators.